williamhzo/astro-williamhzo.me/src/content/notes/03-letting-go-of-pixel-perfect.md

 All this contributes to the fact that design assets are considered a specification and a unique source of truth, meaning that deviation from these specs is considered harmful and not desirable.

-## Design assets are static
+## But... design assets are static

 Most designs are done on a canvas with fixed height and width, which means that [responsiveness](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Responsive_Design) is simulated by multiplying the design on several canvases with different heights and widths.

 For example, design files will contain a canvas for a mobile viewport (screen size), one for a tablet, and another one for a desktop.

-These values are often arbitrary and tend to represent the average device size, such as:
+These values are often arbitrary and tend to represent the average device size, such as, for example:

 - mobile: 375 x 629px (iPhone 12)
 - tablet: 584 x 806px (Galaxy Tab S7+)
 - desktop: 1280 x 800px (average laptop)

-But what happens for all the devices with viewport widths and heights in-between and out of the limits above?
+But what happens for all the devices with screen sizes in-between or out of the limits above?

 As mentioned by Andy Bell's [buildexcellentwebsit.es](https://buildexcellentwebsit.es/), there are _thousands of different devices_ out there in the wild, each and every one with its unique viewport.
 We have no clue on which screen size our website will be viewed.

 ## The illusion of control

-The traditional way of dealing with this is adding [width media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/width) in our CSS on the breakpoints provided by the design (the 3 device sizes mentioned above, for example).
+The traditional way of dealing with this is adding [`width` media queries](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/width) in our CSS on the breakpoints provided by the design.
 In that way, we ensure that for every device size provided in the wireframes, the design is the same.

 We managed to control exactly when to wrap this sidebar, or these navigation menu items, the exact way that they were thought by the designer.

 But it feels clunky.

-Of course, our users will likely not resize browser windows to test responsiveness, but media query breakpoints rarely solve (nor detect) visual bugs and inconsistencies in the UI: large horizontal spacing right after wrapping an element, or some reduced `font-size` that seems too large for a tablet.
+Of course, our users will likely not resize browser windows to test responsiveness, but media query breakpoints rarely solve (nor detect) visual bugs and inconsistencies in the UI: large horizontal spacing right after wrapping an element, or some decreased `font-size` for a mobile phone screen that feels too small for a tablet.

 ## Letting go of pixel-perfect

 The end user doesn't care if the production code reflects 1:1 the sizes provided in the design assets.
-The end user cares about an optimal, consistent, and intuitive experience.
+The end user cares about _optimal_, _consistent_, and _intuitive_ experiences.

 CSS is awesome.
 Our browsers are very capable nowadays and are very good at interpolating values with the right input.